 Prepare for tobacco cravings by carrying a pack of sugar-free gum.
 When a craving hits, pop a piece and chew away.
 By keeping your mouth busy with something other than a cigarette, you can stop the craving… and gain fresh breath in the process.

 Read a magazine, listen to music or play a game for 10 minutes.
 By activating your hands and your mind, you can greatly reduce the effects of nicotine withdrawal.
-The Oklahoma Tobacco Helpline offers a variety of craving cures, like playlists, puzzles, activity sheets and more!
+The Oklahoma Tobacco Helpline offers a variety of tobacco craving cures, like playlists, puzzles, activity sheets and more!

 Even small, socially distanced outdoor gatherings like bar-b-ques and family events are crawling with smoking triggers.
 If you’ve been invited somewhere where you could be tempted to smoke, don’t feel obligated to say yes.
 Suggest hanging out at places where smoking isn’t allowed, such as a park to help avoid tobacco triggers.

 Call Or Text Someone